Azure/caf-terraform-landingzones/documentation/enterprise/environment_setup_Azure_DevOps.md

 ## Next Steps

-Once you done on those 3 important steps your organization is ready to start adopting Azure Terraform Landing Zone.
+Once you done on those 3 important steps your organization is ready to adopt Azure Terraform Landing Zone.
 You can start by [following this documentation](../getting_started/getting_started.md) in order to setup your local development environment.

 <br>